-SUB-DIVISION
+VILLAGE SUB-DIVISION

-For the purposes of this plan the village is sub-divided into hamlet areas, each with an Area Representative.
-The role of the Area Representative is primarily to help coordinate action within the village, but he/she is also an essential link in the chain of communication to householders.
+2.7 Given Bishopstone's geographical spread, this plan divides the village into hamlet areas, each with an Area Representative.
+The role of the Area Representative is to act as the eyes and ears for their allocated area of the village, and, as such, he/she is also an essential link in the chain of communication to householders.
 The Area Representative will coordinate voluntary action within their area and provide advice.
-They report to the Emergency Planning Coordinator (EPC) who has a Community Response Group (CRG) that is made up of the Area Representatives, the Flood Wardens and Parish Council representation.
-Other people may be invited depending on the type of emergency under consideration.